cnti-testcatalog/testsuite/README.md

 Check out the [usage documentation](USAGE.md) for more info about invoking commands and logging.

-## Cloud Native Categories
+## Cloud Native Test Categories

-The CNTI Test Catalog will inspect CNFs for the following characteristics:
+The CNTi Test Catalog will inspect CNFs for the following characteristics:

 - **Configuration** - The CNF's configuration should be managed in a declarative manner, using ConfigMaps, Operators, or other declarative interfaces.
 - **Compatibility, Installability & Upgradability** - CNFs should work with any Certified Kubernetes product and any CNI-compatible network that meet their functionality requirements while using standard, in-band deployment tools such as Helm (version 3) charts.